Photo of author

 4. Questions in the Headline

-The question in the headline should be something that your audience wants to know.
-If you ask something they don’t care about, then you’ll lose them.
-To be interesting, you need to tie the question to your main benefit.
-You aim for one of two responses:
+The question in the headline should be something your audience actually wants the answer to.
+Ask something they don't care about and you'll lose them.
+To be interesting, tie the question to your main benefit.
+You're aiming for one of two responses:

-• “Yes” as in do you want to know how to get a result that is amazing?
+• “Yes”, as in, do you want a result that is amazing?

-As you can see, you can combine questions with the news formula, and make your headlines even more irresistible.
-The question doesn’t always have to be in the form of the question.
-You can just imply or hint at it.
+You can combine questions with the news formula to make headlines even more irresistible.
+The question doesn't always have to be phrased as a question; it can be implied.

 • Do You Want to Know the Top 5 Mistakes Most Bloggers Make?